 The largest disputes involving such matters (in terms of the amounts involved, the number of defendants or their public notoriety) produce, however, a great deal of media attention and public pressure to obtain convictions (which do not necessarily occur).

-In situations of double taxation due to additional tax assessments or tax adjustments in cross-border situations, it is common to use domestic litigation, which does not mean that the mutual agreement procedure is not used as an alternative or together with judicial litigation.
-According to the OECD statistics, 43 cases related to Portugal started in 2018 and 20 were terminated in the same year, and the total number of cases pending at the end of 2018 was 70.
+In situations of double taxation due to additional tax assessments or tax adjustments in cross-border situations, it is common to use domestic litigation, which does not mean that the mutual agreement procedure is not used – either as an alternative to, or together with, judicial litigation.
+According to the OECD statistics, 80 cases related to Portugal started in 2021 and 47 were terminated in the same year, and the total number of cases pending at the end of 2021 was 119.

-In September 2019, Portugal published Law No120/2019, of September 19th, which implemented the EU Arbitration Directive, and "lays down rules on a mechanism to resolve disputes between member states when those disputes arise from the interpretation and application of agreements and conventions that provide for the elimination of double taxation of income and, where applicable, capital.
-It also lays down the rights and obligations of the affected persons when such disputes arise".
+In September 2019, Portugal published Law No 120/2019, which implemented the EU Arbitration Directive, and “lays down rules on a mechanism to resolve disputes between member states when those disputes arise from the interpretation and application of agreements and conventions that provide for the elimination of double taxation of income and, where applicable, capital.
+It also lays down the rights and obligations of the affected persons when such disputes arise”.

 With the publication of the 2003 update to the OECD Model Convention, Portugal introduced an observation on the Commentaries to Article 1 stating that the application of GAAR or SAAR could not prevail if they were in conflict with treaty provisions due to the rules of the hierarchy of laws in the Portuguese legal system, according to which double tax treaties prevail over domestic law regardless of whether the latter rules were enacted before or after the former ones.
 This observation was later eliminated in the 2010 update of the OECD Model Convention.

 After the elimination of this observation, Portugal started to negotiate treaties allowing the application of domestic anti-abuse provisions.
-Specifically, with regard to the application of the GAAR, taking into account that it may allow the tax authorities discretionarily to recharacterise the facts and operations that occurred as facts or operations of an equivalent economic result, it is argued that it can be against the double tax treaty as it may alter the taxing powers of the contracting states.
-However, to the best of the authors’ knowledge, this has never been challenged successfully in court.
+Specifically, with regard to the application of the GAAR, taking into account that it may allow the tax authorities to recharacterise, at their discretion, the facts and operations that occurred as facts or operations of an equivalent economic result, it is argued that it could be contrary to the double tax treaty as it may alter the taxing powers of the contracting states.
+However, as far as is known, this has never been challenged successfully in court.

 Times are changing, however.
-MLI introduces more anti-abuse rules and includes the principal purpose test in all Conventions signed by Portugal.
-Moreover, Portugal accepted the principle that tax treaties generally do not restrict that one party (a State) have the right to tax its own residents, unless expressly excluded by the treaty (“saving clause”), which intended to clarify that SAARs such as CFC rules might be compatible with the Convention.
+The MLI is introducing more anti-abuse rules and includes the principal purpose test (PPT) in all conventions signed by Portugal.
+Moreover, Portugal has accepted the principle that tax treaties generally do not limit the right to tax residents of a state to that state, unless this is expressly excluded by the treaty (“saving clause”), which is intended to clarify that SAARs such as CFC rules might be compatible with the convention.